pavlospt/CircleView/README.md

 How To Use
 ==========

+You can search us on *Gradle,please* http://gradleplease.appspot.com/ or just add

-Add the dependency to your module's `build.gradle` file:
+the dependency to your module's `build.gradle` file:

 ```compile 'com.github.pavlospt:circleview:1.1' ```